 Seminars and meetings

-We are holding a regular seminar Probability and Applications at Queen Mary, cooperating with
+We are holding a regular seminars Probability and Applications and Statistics at Queen Mary, cooperating with London Probability Seminar.
+Ilya Goldsheid is a co-organiser of The London Analysis and Probability Seminar

 Members of the Group participated in the organisation of recent international meetings: